APT37/mullvad-socks/mvs_web/README.md

 ## Mullvad Socks Proxy Filter (HTTP API)

-The IPv4 address and the port to bind to are configured by using the `HOST` and `PORT` variables, respectively.
+The IPv4 address and port to bind to are configured via the `HOST` and `PORT` environment variables.

 Default: `127.0.0.1:8080`